evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 from evidently.tests import *
 from evidently.test_preset import NoTargetPerformance, DataQuality, DataStability, DataDrift, Regression, MulticlassClassification, BinaryClassificationTopK, BinaryClassification
 ```
-You need to prepare two datasets for comparison: **reference** and **current**.
+You need two datasets for comparison: **reference** and **current**.
 The reference dataset is optional.

-{% hint style="info" %} Refer to the [input data](input-data.md) and [column mapping](column-mapping.md) for more details on data preparation and requirements.{% endhint %}
+{% hint style="info" %}
+Refer to the [input data](input-data.md) and [column mapping](column-mapping.md) for more details on data preparation and requirements.
+{% endhint %}

 # Test presets

-Evidently has ready-made `test_presets` that group relevant tests together.
+Evidently has `test_presets` that group relevant tests together.
 You can use them as templates to test a specific aspect of the data or model performance.

-You need to create a `TestSuite` object and include the specific preset in the list of tests.
-You should also point to the current dataset and reference dataset (if available).
+You need to create a `TestSuite` object and specify the presets to include.
+You should also point to the current and reference dataset (if available).

 If nothing else is specified, the tests will run with the default parameters.